-Franchising is a very specific business structure – it can be easiest to think of it as a kind of licensing, allowing an individual to run a company of their own, but using another company’s brand name, trademarks and suppliers.
+Franchising is a very specific business structure that is becoming increasingly popular.
+It is easiest to think of franchising as a kind of licensing.
+It allows an individual to run a company of their own, but using another company’s brand name, trademarks and suppliers.

-There are a few very familiar examples of franchises such as Burger King and KFC, and in fact the franchising concept is often used for fast food restaurants, many of which are not directly owned by the company whose logo is over the door, but are actually run by independent owners under a franchise agreement.
+There are quite a few familiar examples of franchises such as Burger King and KFC, and in fact the franchising concept is often used for fast food restaurants.
+This means that they are not directly owned by the company whose logo is over the door, but are actually run by independent owners under a franchise agreement.

 But great British traditions, from doorstep milk deliveries to public houses, are often also run on a franchise agreement – and in fact, pubs were among the first-ever franchises in the UK.

 Back in the 18th century, the breweries decided to help publicans with the cost of keeping their establishment open, in return for exclusive supply contracts; this was effectively a forerunner to modern-day franchising.